Supply Chain Management (3cr)

 Assessment criteria, satisfactory (1-2)

-The tasks have been returned on schedule, but they are very narrow and incomplete or there are major flaws in the presentations.
+The assignments have been returned on schedule, but they are very narrow and incomplete or there are major flaws in the presentations.
 The student uses key concepts when talking about their findings and observations.
 Can describe, classify and list things.
 The outputs are descriptive, but do not contain your own reflection or insights.
 Individual theories or practical observations are not linked to a larger whole.

 50-60-% of total points: 1